skip to main

 Nondiscrimination

-Title VI/Nondiscrimination is part of the Civil Rights Act of 1964 which prohibits discrimination based on race, color and national origin.
-This applies to any project that receives federal funding.
+Title VI / Nondiscrimination is part of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color and national origin.
+NCDOT applies Title VI to all projects to ensure fair representation and consideration of all populations.

 Family moving into a new home